godatadriven/airflow-training-skeleton/README.md

 8. In Cloud Build, you can now select your repositories.
 Select this forked repository and check the consent box.
 9. Under `Build configuration`, select `cloudbuild.yaml` and click Create trigger at the bottom.

 Done.
-The skeleton project includes a file `cloudbuild.yaml` which defines steps to execute after each push.
 The just configured build trigger now watches changes on your repository.